The retreat roadmap

 There is no agenda packed wall to wall.
 There is no optimization.
 There is no curriculum to finish.

-A woman, in medicine, who is ready to be in her body again.
+A woman ready to be in her body again.

-Costa Rica is reserved, in the early years, for women who have completed Cohort 1 of Feel You Again™ or are inside the Circle.
-The container works because the women in it already share a common language.
+Costa Rica 2027 is reserved for women who have completed Cohort 1 of Feel You Again™.
+The container works because the women in it already share a common language — the methodology, the instruments, the months of preparation that came before.

 Five days of slow only works if you arrive prepared to actually be slow.
 Women who try to bring the calendar with them tend to leave disappointed.
 Women who let it go tend to leave changed.